On Purely Data-Driven Massive MIMO Detectors: Preliminaries

 \subsection{Notation}

-We use lowercase symbols for scalars, bold lowercase symbols for column vectors and bold uppercase symbols to denote matrices. $\mathbf{x}_i$ represents the $i$-th element of the vector $\mathbf{x}$. $\mathbf{H}_{ij}$ denotes the $i, j$-th element of the matrix $\mathbf{H}$. $\mathbf{H}_{i:}$ and $\mathbf{H}_{:j}$ refer to the $i$-th row and $j$-th column of the matrix $\mathbf{H}$, respectively.
-Unless mentioned otherwise, the superscript $t$ on functions, vectors, and matrices denotes the iteration step. $I_n$ stands for identity matrix of size $n$.
+We adopt the following notation conventions: lowercase letters for scalars, bold lowercase letters for column vectors, and bold uppercase letters for matrices.
+The $i$-th element of vector $\mathbf{x}$ is denoted as $\mathbf{x}_i$.
+The element in the $i$-th row and $j$-th column of matrix $\mathbf{H}$ is represented by $\mathbf{H}_{ij}$.
+Unless mentioned otherwise, the superscript $t$ attached to functions, vectors, and matrices indicates the iteration step.
+The symbol $\mathcal{S}_n$ denotes all possible permutations of $n$ elements, and $\mathbf{I}_n$ denotes the identity matrix of size $n$.